-At Yoast, we try to combat the notion that SEO is just a trick.
-While tricks might get you ranked quickly, they usually don’t work in the long run, and they might even backfire.
-Permanently ranking well in Google demands an extensive SEO strategy focused on every aspect of your website; the technical stuff, the user experience, the content on your website, and the security of your website all need to be in order.
-So, to keep ranking well in Google, you should develop a holistic approach to SEO.
-Let us explain what that is, here.
+SEO isn’t just a trick.
+Sure, tricks might get you ranked quickly, but they usually don’t work in the long run.
+In fact, they might even backfire.
+If you want to permanently rank well in Google, you need an extensive SEO strategy focused on every aspect of your website; the technical stuff, the user experience, the content on your website, and the security of your website all need to be in order.
+In other words: To keep ranking well in Google, you should develop a holistic approach to SEO.
+Read on to learn more.

 What is holistic SEO?

-Holistic SEO (search engine optimization) refers to improving all important aspects of a website to make it rank higher in search engines.
-The ultimate goal is to make a website that fulfills its users’ needs on all levels.
-Not only by providing the right information at the right time but also by being easy and safe to use.
+If you practice holistic SEO (search engine optimization), it means you improve every important aspect of your website to make it rank higher in search engines.
+With holistic SEO, the ultimate goal is to make a website that fulfills its users’ needs on every level; not only by providing the right information at the right time, but also by being easy and safe to use.
 To reach this goal, website owners should, at least, work on the following aspects of their site:

-- writing quality content and structuring it well;
+- write quality content and structure it well;

 We’ll also include resources to help you learn SEO and optimize various parts of your website at the end of this post.
 Do check them out!

 Why a holistic SEO approach?

 Google’s mission is to build the perfect search engine that helps people find exactly what they’re looking for; whether that’s the answer to “Where is Wijchen?”, a recipe for apple pie, or the best toaster.
 That’s why you should make your website and your marketing strategy fit this goal.